muschellij2/upper_limb_gt3x_prosthesis/index.md

 This definition of  is a re-implementation of that from @bai2016activity, which is implemented in [`ActivityIndex`](https://cran.r-project.org/web/packages/ActivityIndex/index.html).
 The method from @bai2016activity estimates a device-specific noise variance, which is commonly done by putting the device on a stationary device and measuring any variance.
 As this study had not systematically performed this procedure, we use the version of AI where this variance is set to $0$.
 One of the reasons we use this measure is that it has shown to track activiity similar to activity counts from ActiLife and has a simple, straightforward definition and interpretation.

 We see that the the first step is the group the data by 1-second increments, which is done using `floor_date`, then `group_by`, and then, for each second, the variance of X, Y, and Z are calculated.
 Thus, each axis per-second variance is estimated; without sub-second data, this measure is zero.
 The variances are averaged (divided by 3) and then the square root is taken.
 The data has been reduced to second-level here.
-Then, the data is grouped by the `epoch`, which we will use as 1 minute, and the sum of these values are taken for all seconds in that minute.
+Then, the data is grouped by the `unit`, which we will use as 1 minute, and the sum of these values are taken for all seconds in that minute.
 Note, the `time` variable is actually a date-time object, so this is done for each day/time combination separately (i.e. nothing is done across days).

 You can look up the definitions for the measures derived in `calculate_mad` as well.
 The `calculate_mims` function calls `MIMSunit::mims_unit` function, which calculates MIMS (Monitor-Independent Movement Summary) of the data.
 This function resamples the data to 100Hz data, which takes computational time and increasing the size of the data.
 On this interpolated data, it also performs an extrapolation algorithm if the device hits its dynamic range.
 By default, `calculate_measures` assumes the dynamic range of the device is $\pm 6$ g, but you should use the values from the header if available, or consult the device documentation: